Category Archives: Books

 That’s how I spent my afternoon.

-Neal Stephenson’s newest book, TERMINATION SHOCK, arrived today and we’re off to a flying start.
+Neal Stephenson’s book, TERMINATION SHOCK, arrived today and we’re off to a flying start.
 Well, maybe not a completely successful flying start.
 In the first few pages, the private plane’s pilot, who also happens to be the Dutch queen, lands smack on the back of a herd of very large wild boars.
 This, as you would guess, proves to be a poor flight plan for both the boars and the Boer.

 Gimme another few pages and I may become your go-to for information you’ve been craving about the introduction and subsequent loss of control of European wild boars in Waco.
 Talk about your invasive species!
 If one must choose between pythons, Japanese beetles, kudzu, and Bradford pear trees…wouldja take wild boars?
 I’ll let ya know.